minhbear/vertex-indexer/examples/README.md

 ---

-## 🧠 Input: `pdaParser`

-The `pdaParser` parameter contains decoded data from Solana's on-chain program.
-This is passed to your function as a plain JavaScript object with nested fields depending on the PDA you're indexing.

----

 ## 🛠️ Available Utilities

 Inside your script, the system provides built-in utility functions to help you work with complex data types.